von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 ...

 ```
-Append the closing table tags and
+Append the closing table tags to the 'x' variable, then set the Note field to equal 'x'.

 ```
 ...
 //close the table tags
 	x = x + "</tbody></table>";
-	//make the notes =  to x where we have been storing the table
+//set the blank note to equal x
-	//input.plain = x;
-	//this is the blank note I created input.YOUR_NOTE_VARIABLE= x;
+	input.YOUR_NOTE_VARIABLE= x;
-	show YOUR_NOTE_VARIABLE;
 }
 //end of the if statement if Account_ID == null
 ```